magepow/magento-2-layered-navigation/README.md

-# Magento 2 Layered Navigation extension Free
+## Magento 2 Layered Navigation extension Free

-**Magento 2 Layered Navigation extension developed by Magepow** to be improved from Magento's default version.
+**Magento 2 Layered Navigation extension Free** developed by Magepow to be improved from Magento's default version.
 This extension allows for more professional product navigation with Ajax technology, user-friendly interface, Multi-Choice Filters, Sticky Sidebar, fully responsive & optimized for mobile devices , ...

 ## Highlight Features

 ### Flexible navigation filters

+### Highlight Features
+#### Flexible navigation filters
 - Support filler with multi - select
 Layered Navigation extension Free allows customers to select one/several properties at a time to quickly find the product they need.
 The customer can combine the attributes 'Category' with 'Price', or 'Category', 'Size' and 'Price' or any other attributes of the product.